6 Best Resin Slicers for 3D Printers 2023 (SLA/DLP/LCD)

 PrusaSlicer (formerly known as Slic3r Prusa Edition or Slic3r PE) is Prusa’s own in-house developed slicer software based on the open-source project Slic3r.
 With the release of their Original Prusa SL1 resin 3D printer in 2018, they’ve added masked SLA (MSLA) mode into PrusaSlicer.

 PrusaSlicer provides editing functions to scale, rotate and cut prints.
 Supports can be generated automatically and then edited manually under “points” mode.
-Various settings including print, material, printer can be tweaked depending on your needs, with Prusa printer owners overall finding the resin 3D slicer very useful.
+Various settings including print, material, and printer can be tweaked depending on your needs, with Prusa printer owners overall finding the resin 3D slicer very useful.

 - Advanced support generation and editing